-If there were a list of topics that American lags behind the rest of the world in, somewhere towards the top of that list ranks soccer.
+If there were a list of topics that American lags behind the rest of the world in, somewhere toward the top of that list ranks soccer.

 American interest in professional soccer ranks somewhere between their love of recycling and love of cleaning out the gutters.
 The rest of the world, however, loves soccer.
 And nothing excites the passions as much as the World Cup – the international soccer tournament lighting the world on fire every four years, the women’s version of which is happening now in France.